LucaCanali/sparkMeasure/README.md

 ---
 **Additional info on Stage Metrics:**

-* class StageInfoRecorderListener extends SparkListener -> collects metrics at the end of each Stage
+* class StageInfoRecorderListener extends SparkListener
+   * Collects metrics at the end of each Stage
+   * This is the main engine to collect metrics.
+Metrics are collected in a ListBuffer of case class StageVals for metrics generating from TaskMetrics and in a ListBuffer of accumulablesInfo for metrics generated from "accumulables".
 * case class StageVals -> used to collect and store "flatten" the stageinfo and TaskMetric info collected by the Listener.
 Metrics are aggregated per stage and include: executor run time, CPU time, shuffle read and write time, serialization and deserialization time, HDFS I/O metrics, etc
 * case class accumulablesInfo -> used to collect and store the metrics of type "accumulables"

-* case class StageMetrics(sparkSession: SparkSession)-> instantiate this class to start measuring Stage metrics
+* case class StageMetrics(sparkSession: SparkSession)
-   * Metrics are collected in a ListBuffer of case class StageVals for metrics generating from TaskMetrics and in a ListBuffer of accumulablesInfo for metrics generated from "accumulables"
+   * Helper class to help in collecting and storing performance metrics.
+It provides wrapper methods to add the listener to the Spark Context (ListenerBus) and other other methods for analysis.
+When you instantiate this class you start collecting stage metrics data.
    * def begin() and def end() methods -> use them at mark beginning and end of data collection if you plan to use printReport()
    * def createStageMetricsDF(nameTempView: String = "PerfStageMetrics"): DataFrame -> converts the ListBuffer with stage
    metrics into a DataFrame and creates a temporary view, useful for data analytics